Found 350 results

 1 x Sturmer Pippin

-- Mixed and companion planted polycultures
+- Mixed and companion planted polycultures and guilds

-- Plant succession
+- Plant succession for ecosystem transition and transformation

 - Beneficial insects

-- Working with chooks and ducks
+- Working with chooks, ducks and pigs

 Italian AlderCommon name Italian AlderLatin name Alnus CordataDetails Fast, deep-rooted, nitrogen-fixing tree.
 Moderate drought tolerance.
 Trims well, excellent shelter for native under-story.
 Popular for horticultural shelterbelts and soil conservation on hill country.
 Roots penetrate deeply and so do not spread sideways into valuable crops.